tkager/arp-expert/README.md

 # arp-expert
-LUA script to analyzes ARP frames for security, troubleshooting and performance analysis
+LUA script to analyze ARP frames for security, troubleshooting and performance analysis